Deep focus vs rapid switching:

 What “monotropism” is

 Modern life is engineered like a slot machine for your attention.
-Messages, pings, quick questions, shifting priorities, and the subtle social rule that you should be able to pivot instantly and pleasantly.
+Messages, pings, quick questions, shifting priorities, tabs inside tabs, and the subtle social rule that you should be able to pivot instantly and pleasantly.

-That works better for some brains than others.
+That works better for some nervous systems than others.

-Monotropism is an attention-based theory that suggests some people tend to allocate attention narrowly and intensely to a small number of interests at a time, while others distribute attention more broadly across multiple interests.
-It is often used to make sense of autistic experience in a way that reduces blame and shame, and highlights both strengths and challenges.
+Monotropism is an attention-based theory which suggests that some people tend to allocate attention narrowly and intensely to a small number of interests or demands at a time, while others distribute attention more broadly across several things.
+It was originally developed by Dinah Murray, Mike Lesser and Wenn Lawson as a neuroaffirming way of understanding autistic cognition, and it is now also used by many ADHD and AuDHD people to make sense of focus, switching, flow, overwhelm and burnout.

-If you have ever felt “locked in” to something (for better or worse), or felt a flash of irritation when interrupted, monotropism offers a simple, compassionate explanation: attention does not just move.
+If you have ever felt “locked in” to something, for better or worse, or felt a flash of irritation when interrupted, monotropism offers a simple and compassionate explanation: attention does not just move.
 It transitions.

 The flower in your mind